Frequently Asked Questions

 I’m not a student or faculty member but I want to attend the Annual Meeting.
 What should I do?
 What if I am a family member wanting only to attend one session?

 People who are not currently psychologists or students should register for the Annual Meeting as nonmembers.
 They may register in advance or on site.
-Early registration would have ended March 22nd at 11:59 EST but registration is NOW CLOSED.
-Family members who wish only to attend a single session at which their family member is presenting may register on-site for a “family member single session pass.”
+Early registration will end March 22nd at 11:59 EST. Family members who wish only to attend a single session at which their family member is presenting may register on-site for a “family member single session pass.”
 Each person wanting to attend with such a pass can get that at the registration desk for $15.00 per pass.